Sound Thoma: Plot

 On the day of the marriage, everything goes well but one of orphan girl Sindhu's groom Vishambharan runs away from the marriage as his father threatens him that if he marries an orphan girl he will break Vishambharan's leg.
 Thoma tries to tell that anybody else who came to see the marriage can marry her.
 But some people leaves the place.
 The Panchayat President Mahadevan tells Paulo to marry one of his son to Sindhu.
 They selects Joykutty to marry her but Paulo refuses to it.
-Paulo's Assistant Urupadi accidentally tells everyone about their plan to change the dislike of the locals towards him and to get Joykutty married for two crores.
+Paulo's assistant Urupadi accidentally tells everyone about their plan to change the dislike of the villagers towards him and to get Joykutty married for two crores.
 Paulo angrily slaps Urupadi for telling their plan to everyone.
-The locals gets angry and holds Joykutty and threatens him to marry Sindhu.
+The villagers gets angry, holds Joykutty and threatens him to marry Sindhu.
 Thoma and Urupadi tries to stop it but it fails.
-As Paulo sees Joykutty marrying Sindhu he gets heartbroken and faints.
-He scolds Thoma and Urupadi for everything at his home.
+As Paulo sees Joykutty marrying Sindhu, he gets heartbroken and faints.
+He scolds Thoma and Urupadi for everything.
 Joykutty arrives there with Sindhu and Mathai to apologise but Paulo kicks him out of the house for marrying her against his wish.
-Joykutty then starts living in Mathai's home.
+Joykutty then starts living in Mathai's house.
 Paulo then has only Thoma has his only son and he has many wishes for him.
 They goes to a ENT doctor and the doctor tells him that this cleft lip can be recovered but he won't get his voice back.
 He tries to convince Sreelakshmi about his love but she refuses.
-Thoma helps Bhagavathar to give back their home by giving him a money without his father's knowledge.
+Thoma helps Bhagavathar to give back their house by giving him a money without his father's knowledge.
 Soon Sreelakshmi gets engaged to Rakesh.
-When Thoma learns of this, he gets drunk and tells to them that he will stop the marriage by attacking Rakesh and throwing sand on their Sadya.
+When Thoma learns this, he gets drunk and creates a scene.
 Mathai and Joykutty sees this and stops him.
 When Mathai tells her that Thoma helped her to give her home back without his father's knowledge, she realises her love towards Thoma.
 Bhagavathar then lodges a complaint to Rakesh about Thoma.
-Rakesh beats Thoma but Sreelakshmi stops it by telling him that Thoma is her fiancé which made him and the locals happy.
+Rakesh beats Thoma but Sreelakshmi stops it by telling him that Thoma is her fiancé which made him very happy.